 SWP vs Dividend

-|An SWP is a fixed withdrawal such as Rs 10,000 per month or Rs 50,000 per month.||A dividend is completely at the fund’s discretion.|
+|An SWP is a fixed withdrawal such as Rs 10,000 per month or Rs 50,000 per month.||Dividends are declared at the Fund’s discretion.|

 |An SWP can be set up to give you a regular income (although it can deplete the fund value earlier than expected).||Dividends, especially equity mutual fund dividends cannot be relied upon for regular income.
 Equity dividends can only be declared from realised profits of the fund.
 Hence these dividends are not regular income.|

 |SWP withdrawals/SWP installments are taxed as capital gains.
 The rates of capital gains tax range from 10-30% depending on whether it is LTCG or STCG and a debt or equity fund.
-In most cases SWP is more tax efficient than dividends.||Dividends are taxed under the Dividend Distribution Tax (DDT) which is 10% for equity funds.
+In most cases, SWP is more tax efficient than dividends.||Dividends are taxed under the Dividend Distribution Tax (DDT) which is 10% for equity funds.
 DDT is 25% (plus surcharge and cess) for debt funds, which effectively makes it 29%.|